Kisotu/neobank/README.md

 ## License

 No license file is currently included.
-Add one before public distribution.